supabase-community/pg_headerkit/README.md

-# pghdrkit: PostgREST Header Kit
+# pg_headerkit: PostgREST Header Kit
 A set of functions for adding special features to your application that uses PostgREST API calls to your PostgreSQL database, including:

 - ⬜️ rate limiting